rebosar/node-wow-drops/README.md

 - **Dark Mode Toggle**: Includes a toggle for switching between light and dark modes, with the preference saved in `localStorage`.

 ## Known Issues
-- Mythic 0 Filter not working.
+- Dark Mode doesn't function properly
 - Some items may be missing or incorrect.